-Description This plan enables participants to salary sacrifice remuneration up to fr 000 to acquire restricted charge.
-Tay and befored up to 15 Eligibility Criteria Number of as at participants Number of outstanding shares as at 30 Sept 2021 30 Sept 2022 30 Sept 2021 30 Sept 2022 Deferred Employee Share Plan (DESP) 1 This plan enables participants to salary sacrifice remuneration up to \$5,000 to acquire restricted shares.
+Description Eligibility Criteria Number of participants as at Number of outstanding shares as at 30 Sept 2021 30 Sept 2022 30 Sept 2021 30 Sept 2022 Deferred Employee Share Plan (DESP)1 This plan enables participants to salary sacrifice remuneration up to \$5,000 to acquire restricted shares.
 Tax can be deferred up to 15 years.
 Elders makes no contribution to this plan other than funding the costs of administration.
 All permanent employees 241 200 170,881 186,443 There are no further performance or service conditions once shares are purchased.